duniter/duniter/doc/Protocol.md

 It is a suite of values each separated by a space "` `".
 Values must be either a `SIG(INDEX)` or `HXH(INTEGER)`.

-If no value is provided, the valid input condition is an empty string.
+If no values are provided, the valid input condition is an empty string.

 ##### Input condition examples